You will find various 3D Models and prints that I have made.

 Working on CMY, (CMYK/W, CMYKW soon) I want a red going to yellow while using CMY.

-If you make or sell Filament or Mixing hotends I would love to test them out, send me a demo to keep and report on.
+If you make or sell Filament or Mixing HotEnds I would love to test them out, send me a demo to keep and report on.

 **Current Inland Color wheel needs adjusting on the left color changes and more yellow though out, working on that now/soon.

-If you print your own, you will need to adjust the gcode manual for your unit / filaments
+If you print your own, you will need to adjust the gcode manual for your unit/filaments

 temps autobed level before print purge at -20y 220x